NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/bcftools.md

 bcftools offers many tools to manipulate VCF files.
 Combining the different utilities in bcftools and piping them, can help you extract the information you want from your data.

+## Background

+There many variant callers, and the variants discovered differe to a certain extend between tools.
+This is due to several reasons:
+- data preparation: how reads are mapped to a reference genome (external or assembly from the reads you are using to call variants)
+- different algorithms and filtering criteria used during variant calling
+- ...

+- [ ] some refs papers

+Taking control of the variant calling process and how variant files are manipulated can give you control of the whole process.
+Here we will give some examples on how you can do so with bcftools.

 ## Ressources